StuChapman/FS-MS-Project-Build-a-Buffet/README.md

 16. Formatting date is from [ourcodeworld.com](https://ourcodeworld.com/articles/read/555/how-to-format-datetime-objects-in-the-view-and-template-in-django)
 17. Getting the first row from a queryset is from [stackoverflow.com](https://stackoverflow.com/questions/5123839/fastest-way-to-get-the-first-object-from-a-queryset-in-django)
 18. Combining two or more querysets is from [stackoverflow.com](https://stackoverflow.com/questions/431628/how-to-combine-two-or-more-querysets-in-a-django-view)
+19. Getting the image from the Django form is from [stackoverflow.com](https://stackoverflow.com/questions/2236691/how-do-i-display-the-value-of-a-django-form-field-in-a-template)
+20. Making a form field readonly is from [stackoverflow.com](https://stackoverflow.com/questions/41271979/read-only-field-in-django-form)

 #### Code Institute